fullphat/snarl/docs/Snarl-Introduction.md

-Welcome to Snarl!

 Before we dive into Snarl, let's take a moment to talk about how Snarl is structured internally.
-Snarl adopts a hierarchical approach, with individual **APIs** implemented by **Transports** which can then be used by one or more **Listeners**.

-## Terms
+Snarl provides the **Core API** which external applications use to register, manage events and create notifications.
+The Core API is accessed through **Transports** which are code modules that run within Snarl and translate incoming requests into Core API requests for processing.

-### API
+### Core API

-This is the core functionality built into Snarl that allows external applications to talk to Snarl.
-Snarl currently supports two APIs, with a third - Oxide - in development.
-No matter what mechanism is used to get a request to Snarl, that request must ultimately conform to one of the supported APIs for it to be successful.
+The Core API has developed significantly over time, and continues to do so.
+The current version of the Core API was introduced in Snarl R2.4 (V42) and is known as **Hyride** or simply **V42**.
+You can read more about the [Hydride API here](Hydride-API).

 ### Transports

 Transports translate external requests into a Snarl API request.
-There are two ways to talk to Snarl - either via Windows IPC using WM_COPYDATA messages, or via network-based requests.
+There are two ways to talk to Snarl: via Windows IPC using `WM_COPYDATA` messages, or across the network.

-Some transports may take a request and pass it almost verbatim to the Snarl API - the V42 Win32 IPC transport and SNP/HTTP (v0 and v1) transports do exactly this - while some transports may implement their own format which needs considerable translation - SNP 3.1 is an example of such a transport.
+Some transports may take a request and pass it almost verbatim to the Snarl API with litle to no translation inbetween, while some transports may implement their own format which needs considerable translation before the request can be submitted.
+The V42 Win32 IPC transport and SNP/HTTP (v0 and v1) transports are good examples of the former; SNP 3.1 is an example of the latter.

 Transports can also be written to translate existing protocols into a Snarl API request.
 The GNTP transport is such an example and, although it doesn't exist yet, a transport which takes incoming SysLog UDP messages could very easily translate these into Snarl API requests.